charles-uno/Bloodlines/04_how_to_play.md

 > why haven't we got any examples with grappling or something?
 I want to show how rolls can do something other than damage, and influence NPC behavior and the difficulty of later rolls.

-## Injury, Recovery, and Death

-*these boxes were introduced in the previous chapter, but we need to explain here how they actually work with the rules.*

-*Corresponding to each bloodline score is a checkbox.*

-+ *Dwarf -> Broken*
-+ *Elf -> Dazed*
-+ *Halfling -> Shaken*

-*Whenever a PC gets hit, they check a box.
-The GM will tell them which one, either by deciding or by choosing randomly.*

-> let's have two examples in this section.
-I'm not sure exactly where they go.

-Condition boxes are unmarked in dramatically appropriate time.
-A short rest immediately after the confrontation is sufficient to unmark a single box of the player's choice.
-All boxes are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.

-*Whenever a player is called to make a roll, if their corresponding box is checked, they instead make that roll one level higher.
-For example, if Tor Byorn is Broken and the GM calls for a Significant Dwarf roll, an Incredible roll must be made instead.*

-*Two of the boxes indicate mental detriments due to physical damage.
-Why?
-Well, pain is distracting.
-Concussions impair mental and social ability.
-Battles are disorienting and panic-inducing, particularly for the inexperienced.*

-*If a player would check a box but all four are already checked, they are killed.
-This means you are on your feet, though at an ever-diminishing capacity, until the deathblow is struck.
-You never lay on the ground waiting to die.*